Health and Safety Consultants & Accreditation Experts

 News

-However, if you’re new to the world of construction or you’re just interested in learning about manual handling, then this post is for you.
+If you’re in the construction or manufacturing industry, then you’ll be familiar with manual handling.
+However, if you’re new to the world of construction or you’re just interested in learning about manual handling, then this blog is for you.

+Keep reading to learn more about manual handling, including the health and safety requirements of manual handling.
 We’ll also include the best manual handling methods, which is sure to come in useful if you’re new to the industry or if you’re a construction employer.

 What Is Manual Handling?

 Manual handling is the act of lifting, carrying, lowering, filling, or emptying heavy loads - using your body as opposed to machinery.
+The load can be still or moving - if you’re handling it using your body, then it’s classed as manual handling.

 If you’re an employee in manufacturing or distribution systems, then you’ll probably be required to complete manual handling tasks, whether it be regularly or occasionally.